epfl-ada/ada-2021-project-adagang/README.md

 ## Modeling
-  - Paula & Clara: NLP
+  - Paula & Danae: NLP, obtain a usable sentiment analysis.
+It wasn't accurate enough and we were not able to make conclusion
   - Danae & Hugo: Clustering
   - All: How do we combine these techniques?
+  -
+  Sentiment Analysis, sementic analysis based on lexical categories, name entity recognition

 ## Data Visualization
   - Paula & Hugo: time-series, visualize change in sentiment as a function of time